 Grin’s pricing information is not disclosed however reviewers have mentioned that Grin is priced on a sliding scale (vs. a yearly or monthly fee) making it more accessible to growing and small businesses.

 While a relative newcomer to the space (2015), Tagger offers a number of beneficial SaaS and influencer marketing platform functionalities including social listening capabilities (e.g. ability to search influencer’s past sponsored posts with similar or competitor brands), demographic and geographic audience percentage search (e.g. at least 15% audience in Canada or 80% male audience, etc.), and the ability to search by emoji.
+Their unique mentions engine lets users toggle between organic and sponsored posts, allowing them to measure social health and conduct competitor research.

 While search and discovery is a noted strength of Tagger Media’s platform (both intuitive and highly accurate), its management tools appeared buggy and the database offered what seemed like “lower quality” influencers compared to other platforms.